 ©UNICEF/UNI338676/Mariame Diefaga.
 In Congo, children are back to the classrooms after months spent at home due to school closures due to COVID-19.
-The UNICEF Innocenti Children and Covid-19 Research Library contains a total of 2,134 records to date, among which there are 1,342 journal articles, 161 evidence syntheses and reviews and 423 policy reports and briefs.
-In particular, 1064 new records have been added to our research library from January to June 2021.
+Part 3.
+Library Update: Facts and Figures The UNICEF Innocenti Children and COVID-19 Research Library contains a total of 2,134 records to date, among which there are 1,342 journal articles, 161 evidence syntheses and reviews and 423 policy reports and briefs.
+In particular, 1,064 new records have been added to our research library from January to June 2021.
 The library has so far collected 667 studies focusing on the mental health of children, youth and their parents or caregivers during the pandemic.
-Mental health research is often associated with other topics, such as parenting and parental stress, reduced physical activity and social interaction, school closures, and vulnerable populations, including children in low resource settings and with pre existing conditions, such as Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), depression and anxiety related issues.
-NUMBER OF RECORDS TO DATE BY CONTENT TYPE
+Mental health research is often associated with other topics, such as parenting and parental stress, reduced physical activity and social interaction, school closures, and vulnerable populations, including children in low resource settings and with pre-existing conditions, such as Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), depression and anxiety related issues.

-Other trending research in the library looks at the impact of Covid-19 on general health (1007 records), education (475), child protection (341), social protection, well-being and equity (327).
+Figure: number of records to date by type Other trending research in the library looks at the impact of COVID-19 on general health (1,007 records), education (475), child protection (341), social protection, well-being and equity (327).
 Only 36 studies provide evidence on the impact of COVID-19 on refugee and migrant children and adolescents.
 There are only 25 studies on the impact of COVID-19 on children and adolescents with physical disabilities.
 In terms of the geographical origins of the research, 105 countries and territories are covered by the existing evidence base.
 Among all records, only 24% (516) specifically generate evidence from at least one LMIC, with the highest numbers being from China (85), India (55), Bangladesh (30), Indonesia (20), Brazil (20), South Africa (16), Iran (14), Kenya (13), Ethiopia (11), Pakistan (11), and Nigeria (10).
 More evidence is needed in conflict-affected LMICs, to complement existing studies from Lebanon (3), Yemen (2), Syria (2), Myanmar (2), and Palestine (1).
-Remaining studies within the library either have no specific geographic emphasis or focus on HICs only, including studies mostly from U.S. (212), U.K. (81), Italy (66), Canada (47), Spain (33), Australia (27), Japan (26), and Germany (22) and other industrialized countries.
-(All numbers are updated as of 30 June 2021)
+Remaining studies within the library either have no specific geographic emphasis or focus on HICs only, including studies mostly from the US (212), the UK (81), Italy (66), Canada (47), Spain (33), Australia (27), Japan (26), and Germany (22) and other industrialized countries.
+(All numbers are updated as of 30 June 2021.)
+Part 4.
+Editors' Pick: What's Emerging and Trending?